Skip to main content

 All CRCE datasets form part of the Improvised Counterpoint Sources and Corpora research community on Zenodo, which brings together digital corpora of primary sources and related audio datasets within a unified scholarly infrastructure.

-While the audio files can be accessed independently as research datasets on Zenodo, the counterpoint examples of Aranda and Lusitano are also presented in contextualised editorial form, following the structure of their respective treatises, across the project’s treatise-specific companion sites:
+While the corpus-level interface enables global navigation, the counterpoint examples of Aranda and Lusitano are also presented within their editorial and manuscript context on the treatise-specific companion sites:

-This dual mode of access allows the corpus to function both as a standalone research dataset and as part of an integrated editorial and analytical research environment.
+This dual mode of access allows the corpus to function both as a standalone research dataset and as part of a treatise-structured analytical environment.

 125 Ex.
 37d

 CRCE track 218.
-The counterpoint is constrained to the exclusive reiteration of the ostinato motive la–sol–fa–mi–re.
-The corresponding score can be consulted on the Lusitano companion site.
+This example demonstrates counterpoint constrained by the exclusive reiteration of the ostinato motive la–sol–fa–mi–re.
+The corresponding score may be consulted on the Lusitano companion site.

 Overview of sources, exempla, and recordings